What is a Stakeholder in Project Management?

 Many initiatives rely on third-party items.
 Especially in building projects, all the work is based on the supply of labour, skill and raw material from various third parties.
 The quality of the project and its timely completion would be put in danger due to issues like poor quality material, excessive costs of the material etc.

-Benefits of involving Stakeholders in Project Management:
+Benefits of Involving Stakeholders in Project Management:

 After understanding the different types of Stakeholders, one might obviously ask, what are project Stakeholders going to do in pursuance of the project?
 As previously said, the success of every project is determined by the happiness of the Stakeholders.
 Understanding the requirements and expectations of Stakeholders is critical to a project's success.
-Stakeholders management in Project Management is significant for the following reasons:
+Stakeholder management in Project Management is significant for the following reasons:

-• Bring a wealth of knowledge to the table:
+Bring a wealth of knowledge to the table:

 Stakeholders often provide essential project knowledge.
 They have a thorough awareness of the necessary processes and how the sector operates.
 Their expertise would enable them to provide a set of risks and opportunities involved in the project which a Project Manager may not otherwise be aware of.

-• Assist in identifying dangers:
+Assist in identifying dangers:

-• They aid in increasing the likelihood of timely and efficient completion of the project:
+They aid in increasing the likelihood of timely and efficient completion of the project:

 Conclusion